yanxi123-com/npm-random-key/README.md

 * len: the length of the generated string, default is 16

 ### generateBase30([len])
-Generate random string that is , with given length.
+Generate random string that is eady to read by human, with given length.

 optional keys: 1-9, A-Z exclude(E, G, I, J, O) for human read
 * len: the length of the generated string, default is 16

 ## Usage for JS